yoyomo/chat-challenge/README.md

 ### Task 1: Fix conversation title

+> We recommend starting with this one.
+This task is relatively easy and requires you to debug the application, allowing you to get familiar with the codebase, and understand how the application works.

-If you start a conversation, you'll notice the title doesn't really reflect the topic.
+If you start a conversation, you'll notice the title does not really reflect the topic.
 Instead of summarizing your question, it tries to answer it.

 Your task is to fix the title generation logic so it summarizes the question instead of answering it.
 The system should